11 Fun Facts About Pumpkins

-1. The Jack-o-Lantern tradition dates back centuries, when people in Ireland decorated turnips and potatoes with scary faces to frighten away a scary character named “Stingy Jack,” who, according to an old myth, roamed the Earth after his death, as the History Channel tells the story.
+People in Ireland used to decorate turnips and potatoes with scary faces to frighten away a scary character named Stingy Jack, who, according to an old myth, roamed the Earth after his death, as the History Channel tells the story.
 Irish immigrants then brought the practice to the U.S., where it was adapted to the native pumpkins.

-They’ve grown in North America for 5,000 years, and today, about 95% of the pumpkins processed in the U.S. are grown in Illinois, according to the University of Illinois.
-Morton, Illinois calls itself the “Pumpkin Capital of the World” (supposedly processing 80% of the world’s canned pumpkin).
+They’ve grown in North America for 5,000 years, and today, more than 90 percent of the pumpkins processed in the U.S. are grown in Illinois, according to the University of Illinois.
+Morton, Illinois, calls itself the “Pumpkin Capital of the World” and supposedly processes 80 percent of the world’s canned pumpkin.